GO Blog | EF GO Blog

 English skills matter because they give people access to a wider range of information, a more diverse, international network, and more job opportunities than ever before.
 They also matter at the national level because they can tell us a lot about a country’s level of innovation, competitiveness, and future prospects.

-This year’s results also cemented some enlightening correlations between levels of English and greater connectivity, higher levels of innovation and technological adoption, and social mobility.
+This year’s results also cemented some enlightening correlations between levels of English and other measures of economic and human development.

 On an individual level, the following findings also stood out: